osmcode/osmium-tool/man/osmium-export.md

     case the ID is a string, the first character is the type of object ('n' for nodes, 'w' for linestrings created from ways, and 'a' for areas created from ways and/or relations, after that there is a unique ID based on the original OSM object ID(s).
+For nodes and ways the numeric part of the ID is identical to the original node or way ID.
+For areas, the ID is calculated from the original ID, for ways it is twice the original ID, for relations it is twice the original ID plus one.
     If the input file has negative IDs, this can create IDs such as 'w-12'.
     In spaten exports the ID is written into the @fid field.
 For *counter* the value will be an integer, for *type_id* it will be a string.